mururu/elixir-random/README.md

 [![Build Status](https://travis-ci.org/mururu/elixir-random.png?branch=master)](https://travis-ci.org/mururu/elixir-random)

-A Elixir wrapper for the random module the Erlang.
+A Elixir wrapper for the random module of Erlang.

 This is not cryptographically strong as the random module of Erlang.

 ## Examples